-The survey area is approximately 1 hectare of arable land.
-The survey area slopes form east down to the west with no obstructions.
+The survey area is approximately 16 hectares of recently harvested arable land.
+The site slopes down from the north to the south, becoming flatter in the south of the site.
+There were no obstructions to the survey area.

 2.4 Geology and soils